FlatCAM practical tutorial: contour – Part 5

 - Multi-Depth: this parameter is important here, and it is important whenever you need to remove a lot of material, here you specify how many material you want remove per pass, if you insert 2mm of Cut Z and 0,5mm of Multi-Depth FlatCAM generate 4 passes of 0,5mm.

-A problem when you remove a border is that at the end of cut the material can hit the bit and be damaged, you can prevent this problem with Gaps and Gap size.
+A problem when you remove a frame is that at the end of the cut, the material can hit the bit and be damaged; you can prevent this problem with Gaps and Gap size.

-With that parameter you specify that you want mantain a little part of material to block the piece.
+You specify that you want to maintain a tiny part of the material to block the piece with that parameter.

 - Gap size: it’s the amount of material you want to preserve;